bundler-project/evaluation/README.md

 # Reproduce Bundler Experiments

-This repository contains scripts that help run the Bundler experiments from the [paper](https://arxiv.org/pdf/2011.01258.pdf).
-The scripts in this repo (primarily `eval.py`) will take you from a toml config file (like `cloudlab.toml`) and give you an HTML report of the experiment you ran.
+This repository contains scripts that help run the Bundler experiments from our [EuroSys '21 paper](https://arxiv.org/pdf/2011.01258.pdf).
+The scripts in this repo (primarily `eval.py`) will take you from a toml config file (like `cloudlab.toml`, in the root of this repo) and give you an HTML report of the experiment you ran.
+We provide a separate config file for each experiment in `configs/fig*.toml`

-If you want the exact graphs as in the paper, you can take this data and plug it into the [paper repo](https://github.com/bundler-project/writing) in `/graphs/data`.
+Our scripts for re-creating the plots exactly as they appeared in the paper are in our [paper repo](https://github.com/bundler-project/writing).
+The easiest way to run them is to (1) copy your experiment output files into `[paper_repo]/graphs/data`, then (2) build the paper (i.e. run `make` in the root of the paper repo).
+This will automatically create the graphs.

+## Overview

+1. Decide which machines you will use for the experiment ("What machines?")
+2. Install dependencies on the machine that will be orchestrating the experiments and plotting graphs, e.g. your local machine ("Local dependencies").
+Running an experiment will automatically install necessary dependencies on the experiment hosts.
+3. Run an instance of `eval.py` ("Running an experiment") with the `--dry-run` flag to start.
+If you run into any issues with launching an experiment, return to this step to debug.
+4. Run an instance of `eval.py` with a very simple config to ensure everything is working properly.
+5. Run an instance of `eval.py` with one of the paper experiment configs, then view results in a web browser.
+6. (Optional): to match the aesthetics of the paper graphs and axes, copy the experiment data into the paper repo (see above) and build the paper.

 ### What machines?

+All of our experiments require multiple machines.

 The "blessed path" is to run the experiments with [Cloudlab](https://www.cloudlab.us/).
 We have created a ["profile"](https://www.cloudlab.us/show-profile.php?uuid=84aa948d-5b67-11eb-a9ff-e4434b2381fc) which `cloudlab/cloudlab.py` can help instantiating and managing (using chromedriver to click things).
 This is of course optional (and `cloudlab.py` is somewhat finicky) - if you want, you can of course bring your own machines (note that AWS, Azure, GCP, etc *won't work* because the scripts need to set routing table rules) and specify in your `.toml` like so: